bnuredini/pathsurfer/README.md

 The binary should be installed at `/usr/bin/pathsurfer`.

 Finally, make sure add the `psurf` function to your shell.
+Depending on which shell you're using, you should run one of the following commands:

 ```
 make install/fish